dariszka/ddztrm/README.md

 # ddztrm

-website trying my best at selling art
+website for trying my best at selling art